materials/mint/README.md

 - "wavelength" and number to set the xray wavelength (default: 1.5418 &#8491;)
 - "fwhm" and number (in degrees) used when calculating peak broadening (default: 0.05 &mu&m)
 - "resolution" and number (in degrees) to set resolution for printing broadened points (default: 0.02&deg;)
-- "minimum" and number to set the minimum two-theta value to calculate (default:
+- "minimum" and number to set the minimum two-theta value to calculate (default: 10 degrees)
-- "maximum" and number to set the maximum two-theta value to calculate
+- "maximum" and number to set the maximum two-theta value to calculate (default: 100 degrees)

 ######Examples:
     "mint str -xray"        get diffraction pattern for structure in str [Currently broken!]